top of page

 • Protective muscle spasm

-• Reduced hip mobility transferring strain to the lumbar spine
+• Reduced hip mobility transferring strain to the lower back

 • Previous unresolved back injuries